 Honolulu Chapter’s 50th Anniversary Kick-Off Luncheon featuring ARCS Scholar alumna Dr. Philomène Verlaan, an oceanographer and lawyer.
 Watch her talk on the ARCS Honolulu YouTube channel.

-An intrepid group DID return from a three-hour tour to Moku o Lo‘e (aka Coconut Island, seen in the opening credits of Gilligan’s Island), home of the Hawai‘i Institute of Marine Biology.
-Philomène, left, thanked ARCS for fundin her research at sea and on the island, and founding member Roz Pearson reminisced about the meeting hosted by the late Barbara Pauley at the family’s vacation home on the island that resulted in creation of the Honolulu Chapter in 1974.
-ARCS Scholar alumna and estuary expert Dr. Yoshimi Rii then led the group to He‘eia Wetlands and described the reclamation process involving community in restoration of a traditional taro loi (garden) and fish pond ecosystem.
+Return to Coconut Island An intrepid group DID return from a three-hour tour of ARCS Scholar research projects on Moku o Lo‘e (aka Coconut Island, seen in the opening credits of Gilligan’s Island), home of the Hawai‘i Institute of Marine Biology.
+Scholar alumna Philomène Verlaan thanked ARCS for funding her research there and founding member Roz Pearson reminisced about the meeting hosted by the late Barbara Pauley at the family’s vacation home on the island, which resulted in creation of the Honolulu Chapter in 1974.